-The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden and Honorin Hamard.

-Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
+The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, Honorin Hamard and Sam Jobard.
+Dav started flying when he was 12 years old and has accumulated a wealth of experience in competition flying, XC and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
-Fred, our resident geek is a mathematian, mechanical engineer and vol biv specialist.
+Fred, our resident geek is a mathematician, mechanical engineer and vol Biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-Honorin has been flying since he was 13 years old, a naturally talented pilot with multiple world records and a world championship tiltle to his name already.
-Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.
+World and European champion Honorin is a naturally talented pilot who has been flying since he was 13 years old.
+Sam designs and develops our range of harnesses, he has a great deal of experience both flying paragliders and designing harnesses.
+Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design, development and testing process.

-Mike Cavanagh is the boss and multiple winner of the UK XC league.
-When he's not out flying he generally keeps control of the mayhem.
-Promotion and team pilots are organised by BASE jumping legend and mini wing specialist Matt Gerdes.
-He works closely with graphic designer Loren Cox.
-Loren is a keen pilot from Salt Lake city, USA.
+Mike Cavanagh is the boss and multiple winner of the UK XC league, when not out flying he generally keeps control of the mayhem.
+He is helped by Jean Christophe Skiera (JC) who manages our distribution network and the product range.
+Promotion and marketing are co-ordinated by BASE jumping legend Matt Gerdes.